 Most schools now teach pupils to play the ukulele because it is a much more versatile instrument than recorders and is more likely to encourage players to become enthusiastic about music.

-Our Ukulele Group had its first meeting on the 17th November 2016 and, meets each Friday at 2pm at Sol Park Tennis Club.
+Our Ukulele Group had its first meeting on the 17th November 2016 and, meets each Friday at 1.30pm at Sol Park Tennis Club, usually for a couple of hours.
 By September 2017 we had twenty members and in May 2018 more than thirty- almost all starting as complete novices.

 All are welcome and song lists with simple chord charts are freely available.

-Our Ukulele Group entertained fellow members of Moraira-Teulada U3A with an enjoyable ‘song-along’ at the December General meeting last year.
+Our Ukulele Group entertained fellow members of Moraira-Teulada U3A with an enjoyable ‘song-along’ at the December General meeting last year (2017) and are busy practicing for another performance at the December 2018 General Meeting.
 Many UK Ukulele groups raise £thousands for local charities e.g the Eskdale group in N. Yorks. has raised more than £10,000 for the local Air Ambulance service.

 Unfortunately, some UK Groups appear to be a little shy but this is an American group showing what it’s all about: